3 Ways Your Business Can Reduce Packaging Waste

-The shape and design of your packages is the largest driver of material costs.
+The shape and design of your packages is the most significant driver of material costs.
 Packages are also, of course, a key element in the success of any product.
-Starting with a package design that incorporates sustainability and recyclability not only helps the environment, it positions your company as a leader in package design.
+Starting with a package design that incorporates sustainability and recyclability helps the environment, but it also positions your company as a leader in package design.

-The more minimalistic the package, the less waste, leading to reduced product cost.
-This also leads to consuming less energy to manufacture both the material and the packaging, which is a savings.
+The more minimalistic the package, the less waste created, leading to a reduced product cost.
+Reduced packaging also leads to consuming less energy to manufacture the material and the packaging, which produces even more savings.
 Plus, less fuel is used to transport smaller items, saving money there as well.

 Designing packages to be minimal in terms of product waste does not mean you can't or shouldn't still be creative.
 Just because a design is minimal, doesn't mean it has to be boring.

 Our Packaging Design Efficiency Cheat Sheet will help you weigh your options and determine the best course of action towards an attractive, creative package design that minimizes packaging waste.

 Have you considered the amount of packaging you use for your products?
 In many cases, reducing the amount of packaging is a viable option that can save a ton in both cost and the waste created.
 A great example of this is the use of a corrugated tray to hold multiple products, like bottles of water, wrapped in polyethylene(PE) for security.
 With the right strength of film, the tray is almost always unnecessary as the PE is strong enough to secure the product without additional help.
 Consider dropping additional packaging on your goods to promote sustainability.

 For wrapping products, consider a lower gauge of film or discuss the newer biodegradable options with your supplier.
 We offer suggestions for different types of flexible wrapping that best suit your needs in a recent blog post.
 You may notice that we don't discuss biodegradable film options, but there's a good reason.